Go (game show)

 Go is an American television game show created by Bob Stewart and aired on NBC from October 3, 1983, to January 20, 1984.
 The show featured two teams; each composed of four contestants and a celebrity.
 The teams had to construct questions one word at a time to convey a word or phrase to their teammates.
 The concept of Go was based on "Instant Reaction", an endgame played on two different iterations of another game show created by Bob Stewart, Chain Reaction, in 1980 on NBC and from 2006–07 on GSN.

-Los Angeles and Buffalo meteorologist Kevin O'Connell was the show's host, and Johnny Gilbert was the announcer, with Jack Clark substituting for him during November 1983.
+Kevin O'Connell was the show's host, and Johnny Gilbert was the announcer, with Jack Clark substituting for him during November 1983.

 Main game

 Two teams, each consisting of one celebrity captain and four contestants, competed.
 Each team selected one member to guess words/phrases based on clues given by the other four; this member kept his/her role throughout the entire game.

 The team that played first in any round blindly selected one of two packets of words/phrases, and the four clue-givers sat in a line.
 The first two constructed a clue question by alternately giving one word at a time, and rang a bell to indicate when they had finished.
 If the guesser answered correctly, he/she moved on to hear a new clue from the middle two givers, then the last two; upon reaching the end of the line, he/she began moving back up toward its start.
 If the guesser answered incorrectly, or if the givers constructed an illegal question, accidentally said the answer, or passed, the guesser could not advance and a new word was played.
 The team's turn ended after 99 seconds or five correct answers, whichever came first, and the opposing team then played the unused packet in an attempt to win the round by outscoring them or beating their time.

 A maximum of four rounds were played, with the teams alternating first-play honors from one round to the next.
 The winner of each round scored points: 250 in round one, 500 in round two, 750 in round three, 1,250 in round four (if needed).
-The first team to score at least 1,500 points won the game, received $1 per point, and advanced to the Jackpot Round.
+The first team to reach 1,500 points won the game, received their entire score in cash, and moved on to the Jackpot Round for a chance at up to $10,000.
 The runner-up team received consolation prizes.